Home » Albums » 1989 » Songs on 1989 » New Romantics

 Live Performances

-Taylor included “New Romantics” on the set list for “The 1989 World Tour“, which ran from May to November 2015.
-She also performed the song at the “Formula 1 United States Grand Prix” at the Circuit of the Americas on October 22, 2016, and at the DirecTVSuper Saturday Night“, as part of a series of pre-Super Bowl concerts, on February 4, 2017.
+Taylor included “New Romantics” in the set list for “The 1989 World Tour”, which ran from May to November 2015.
+She later performed the song at her only concert of 2016, the Formula 1 United States Grand Prix at the Circuit of the Americas on October 22, and again during her headline appearance at DirecTV’s “Super Saturday Night” concert on February 4, 2017 — part of a series of events leading up to Super Bowl LI.

-«One thing that I have always been a huge fan of was, in terms of Sweden’s most incredible export, which is the genius pop songwriters and producers.
+«One thing that I have always been a huge fan of, in terms of Sweden’s most incredible export, is the genius pop songwriters and producers.
 And so in 2012, my life changed for the better because I started working with two genius Swedes named Johan Shellback and Max Martin.
 And Max is actually here tonight, and he is a shy genius, so I’m not going to bring him out onstage.
 But I am going to do what I am calling the 'Max Martin Medley.'»

 Critical Reception